IthronMinya/IthronMinya.github.io/README.md

 ### Disadvantages

-* Some SMs can be highly unreliable and seem to produce inconsistent results with only slight bias addition to the input (IxG, IG with specific baselines)
+* Some SMs can be highly unreliable and seem to produce inconsistent results with only slight bias addition to the input (Gradient x Input and Integraded Gradients with specific baselines)
-* IG, while sometimes input transformation invariant is still dependent on a good choice for a baseline image to compare to
+* Integrated Gradients, while sometimes input transformation invariant is still dependent on a good choice for a baseline image to compare to
 * It is difficult to know whether the resulting explanation is correct as they are only analyzed visually and might only look - about right
 * Explanations are for individual predictions and we can make no complete statement about the models performance across the full input space, or the workings of the model as a whole.
 Aggregating over multiple input sets can relieve this issue to some degree however